 MINOR A minor in general business is designed to complement majors offered by other divisions of the university.
 The student may choose exposure to the theories and practices of accounting, economics, communication, management, marketing, statistics, law, or finance.
 A minor in general business requires 18 hours selected by the student and a business advisor, with approval from the business division chair.
+The one-hour BSA computer classes will not count toward the minor or 18-hour requirement in the General Business Concentration.

-Eight Consecutive Semester Course of Study for a Bachelor of Science Degree in the Major of GENERAL BUSINESS FRESHMAN YEAR: 31 credit hours Fall Semester: Composition I Spring Semester: Composition II Either Semester: Basic Oral Communication Critical Inquiry Marketing Concepts College Algebra Complete or Demonstrate Competency in any 3: Word, Graphics, Spreadsheets, or Database General Education courses from Distribution Requirements to total 15 or 16 hours SOPHOMORE YEAR: 31 credit hou rs Fall Semester: Spring Semester: Either Semester: Principles of Accounting I World Civilization I or Humanities I Principles of Accounting II World Civilization II or Humanities II Principles of Macroeconomics Principles of Microeconomics Survey of Management General Education courses from Distribution Requirements to total 15 or 16 hours JUNIOR YEAR: 31 credit hours 15 01 10 hours Fall Semester: Spring Semester: Either Semester: Business Statistics I Business Statistics II Managerial Accounting 9 hours of Minor requirements or advisor/division chair-approved electives The Legal Environment of Business I General Education courses from Distribution Requirements to total 15 or 16 hours SENIOR YEAR: 31 credit hours Fall Semester: Spring Semester: Either Semester: Business Finance Business Strategy 9 hours of Minor requirements or
+Eight Consecutive Semester Course of Study for a Bachelor of Science Degree in the Major of GENERAL BUSINESS FRESHMAN YEAR: 31 credit hours Fall Semester: Spring Semester: Either Semester: Composition I Composition II Basic Oral Communication Critical Inquiry Marketing Concepts - - College Algebra - • Complete or Demonstrate Competency in any 3: - - Word, Graphics, Spreadsheets, or Database - - - General Education courses from Distribution : } Requirements to total 15 or 16 hours SOPHOMORE YEAR: 31 credit hours Fall Semester: Spring Semester: Either Semester: Principles of Accounting I Principles of Accounting II Principles of Macroeconomics World Civilization I or Humanities I World Civilization II or Humanities II Principles of Microeconomics Survey of Management General Education courses from Distribution ; Requirements to total 15 or 16 hours JUNIOR YEAR: 31 credit hours Fall Semester: Spring Semester: Either Semester: Business Statistics I Business Statistics II Nine hours of Minor requirements or - Managerial Accounting advisor/division chair-approved electives • The Legal Environment of Business I • General Education courses from Distribution Requirements to total 15 or 16 hours SENIOR YEAR: 31 credit hours Fall Semester: Spring Semester: Either Semester: Business Finance Business Strategy Nine hours of Minor requirements or • advisor/division chair-approved electives : General electives to total 15 or 16 hrs